Tyranny: the word means a cruel and oppressive ruler.

 Freedom Now is Tyranny Later

 Maybe you can’t discipline yourself to get out of the bed in the morning.
 Instead, you hit the snooze button when the alarm clock rings at 6:30 AM, capturing nine more minutes of comfort and sleep.
 It feels good, so you hit snooze again, and one more time for good measure.
-Your decision to seek comfort results in you having no time for an effective morning ritual, and no time to anything before running out the door.
-You have the liberty to sleep in should you want to, but it will likely result in the tyranny of low energy, poor clarity, mediocre work, complacency, and unfilled hopes and dreams and wishes.
+Your decision to seek comfort results in you having no time for an effective morning ritual, and no time to do anything before running out the door.
+You have the liberty to sleep in should you want to, but it will likely result in the tyranny of low energy, poor clarity, mediocre work, complacency, and unfilled hopes, dreams, and wishes.
 How you do one thing is how you do everything.

 The decision to have a pessimistic, skeptical, cynical attitude is available to you.
 And why wouldn’t it be when media designs every story to frighten you about something that isn’t likely to ever harm you, separate you from people who are different from you or sensationalize stories to make them ever more salacious?
 The exercise of the freedom to choose what you believe about the world and its inhabitants belongs to you.
 It’s your birthright.
 But the tyranny of cynicism will make your life far less than it would be had you decided differently.